Treatment For Depression and Addiction in Massachusetts

 Detoxification

 To start mental health treatment when you have a co-occurring disorder, it is critical to remove the toxins from your body that may be causing your cravings.
-Detox is a process that involves medical monitoring for ridding the body of the substance and enabling the brain and body to begin to work through the dependency.
+Detox is a process that involves medical monitoring to rid the body of the substance and enable the brain and body to begin to work through the dependency.

 As a first step in the treatment of substance use disorders, detox can involve spending several days in a treatment center.
 Medications and medical care may be available to help you through these initial days.